Campaign Against Nuclear Energy

 The Campaign Against Nuclear Energy (CANE) was established in Perth, Western Australia on 14 February 1976 by Friends of the Earth (FOE).
-It included Peter Brotherton, John Carlin, Mike Thomas and Barrie Machin.
+It included Peter Brotherton, John Carlin, Mike Lawson and Barrie Machin.
 CANE was a non-profit grass roots organisation whose aim was to stop the establishment of a nuclear power plant in Western Australia (WA) and to halt uranium mining.
 The organisation operated out of the Environment Centre in Wellington Street, Perth.
 The Whitlam Federal government in 1974 had dedicated about A$7,000 per state to set up Regional Environment Centres.
-Perth's Environment Centre housed other groups including the Australian Conservation Foundation, the Conservation Council of Western Australia, Friends of the Earth, and the Campaign to Save Native Forests.
+Perth's Environment Centre housed other groups including the Australian Conservation Foundation the Conservation Council of Western Australia, Friends of the Earth, and the Campaign to Save Native Forests.
 A CANE group was also established in Adelaide, South Australia.

 Aims

 CANE's statement of objectives stated:

 It opposed the development of Nuclear Power Stations.

 It supported the Nuclear Non-Proliferation Treaty (NPT or NNPT) and opposed the proliferation and acquisition of Weapons of Mass destruction and linked WMD with nuclear power stations.

 It opposed foreign policies based on nuclear deterrence.
 It supported attempts to establish regional nuclear-free zones.

 It was opposed to the use of Australian ports by nuclear-powered or nuclear-armed vessels.

 CANE was opposed to the mining and export of Australian uranium for other than biomedical purposes.
 It asked for the cessation of all uranium mining and development operations.

 It urged the adoption of long-range alternative energy policies designed to meet the legitimate needs of future generations.

 It emphasised that it was a coalition of groups and individuals working for the ideal of a more ethical and equitable energy future.